bumbarad/esport-info/index.md

 ### 23.11.2020 Minor changes

 Some refactoring and more systematic approach was done.
 Limited impact on functionality.
 Also the code was added to github.

+### 1.12.2020 basic API finalized

+Basic api functions were implemented and tested.
+Added forms using the same API.